Khlick/RevealPack/docs/package.md

 # `revealpack package`

 The `revealpack package` command sets up a new project for packaging your presentations into standalone executables using Electron.
-This command prepares the necessary files and configurations for you to package your presentation using Electron Packager and Electron Installer.
+This command prepares the necessary files and configurations for you to package your presentation using Electron Builder.
 It can be run multiple times to update an existing package or create a new one from scratch.

 ## Overview

 The `revealpack package` command copies the built presentation files to a specified destination directory and sets up the necessary project files, including `package.json`, installer configurations for both macOS and Windows, and other required assets.
-If the package already exists, the command updates the version number in `package.json` and cleans the target directory before copying new files.
+If the package already exists, the command updates relevant metadata (like the version number) in `package.json` and cleans the target directory to ensure that only the latest files are included.

 ## Usage